CTSRD-CHERI/cheri-exercises/src/exercises/buffer-overflow/README.md

 # Exercise an inter-object buffer overflow

-This exercise demonstrates an inter-object buffer overflow on RISC-V and CHERI-RISC-V, and asks the participant to fix the bug detected by CHERI bounds enforcement.
-It also asks the participant to use GDB for debugging purposes.
+This exercise demonstrates an inter-object buffer overflow on RISC-V and CHERI-RISC-V, and asks you to debug and fix the bug detected by CHERI bounds enforcement.
+Upon completion you should:
+- Be able to debug bounds violations in CHERI-RISC-V programs.
+- Have an initial understanding of the effects of capability precision on memory allocation and object bounds.

 1. Compile `buffer-overflow.c` with a RISC-V target and binary name of `buffer-overflow-riscv`, and with a CHERI-RISC-V target and binary